Master Tracking List

 Moiré:

-Description: 2-layer moving effect from a top pattern printed on clear .020 acetate (dot centered) above an identical image on semi-gloss white Kromokote cardstock (dot 0.107" off-center).
+Description: 2-layer effect from a top Pattern #4 printed on clear .020" thick acetate (dot 0.005" off-center left) above an identical image on white cardstock (dot 0.118" off-center).
 The bottom is rotated via a 30 sec. stopwatch.
-It has two motions; a slow growing/shrinking of many thin arcs and an overall rotation of the pattern.
+The image has two motions: a slow growing./shrinking of many thin arcs and an overall rotation of the pattern.

 Mid-Wheel Midplate: Yes (now missing)